 Akamai's Edge Side Includes (ESI) is a popular feature that enables Akamai customers to assemble content for their pages at the edge.
 In order to help our customers debug their ESI code, we recently improved our ESI debugger UI and released a new API so developers can run a script to check whether their ESI code is running successfully at the edge.

-The ESI debugger tool (featuring the new UI) is now available in the diagnostic tools section within Luna:
+The ESI debugger tool (featuring the new UI) is now available in the diagnostic tools section within the Akamai Control center:

 Once inside the ESI debugger tool, users have the option to access the tool via APIs or continue entering their information directly into the UI.
 Within the tool, you have the ability to add additional request headers or point to a dev origin where they have their latest ESI code: